johnnyluong/blog-by-graphql/README.md

 Deploy it to the cloud with [Vercel](https://vercel.com/new?utm_source=github&utm_medium=readme&utm_campaign=next-example) ([Documentation](https://nextjs.org/docs/deployment)).

 This project is meant to serve as a template for a personal or informational blog powered by modern web technologies.
-The tech stack was selected to optimize for SEO and load speeds
+The tech stack was selected to optimize for SEO and load speeds.
+Next.js enables server side rendering which improves SEO and load times.